Product Name: W3TC

 That’s all you need to be done to configure W3 Total Cache plugin on your WordPress blog.

-If you face any issues or have any technical questions related to this plugin, you can post your queries at W3 Total Cache Support section here.
+If you face any issues or have any technical questions related to this plugin, you can post your queries at this Support section here.